Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Blueprints and Element Orders

-Suppose we want to find the eigenvalues on $\Vmin$ of semisimple elements of order $63$ inside $E_7$, which we will need to do when considering $\SL_2(64)$.
-There are too many to construct them all and store them all effectively, but we can take an element $x$ of order $21$ and consider all $3^7=2187$ preimages $\hat x$ of $x$ in a torus.
+Suppose we want to find the eigenvalues on $M(E_7)$ of semisimple elements of order $63$ inside $E_7$, which we will need to do when considering $\SL_2(64)$.
+There are too many to construct and store them all effectively, but we can take an element $x$ of order $21$ and consider all $3^7=2187$ elements $\hat x$ that cube to $x$ in a torus.
 Since we have the eigenvalues of all elements of order $21$, given a potential multiset of eigenvalues for an element $x$ of order $63$ in $E_7$, we take the eigenvalues of $x^3$, find all semisimple classes of elements of order $21$ with those eigenvalues, then consider all preimages of representatives of each of those classes.
 The eigenvalues of $x$ are valid for coming from $E_7$ if and only if one of those elements of order $21$ has a preimage with those values.

-This idea to get the eigenvalues of elements of large composite order will be called the \emph{preimage trick} in the rest of this paper.
+This idea to find the eigenvalues of elements of large composite order will be called the \emph{preimage trick} in the rest of this paper.